 Prior to the release of the PY18 request for proposals the Mayor's Office conducted a review of the Consolidated Plans goals to date.
 The review found that only 14% of funds during PY15 and PY16 were spent in target areas, with less than 1% spent in the Crutchfield target area.
-As a result of this review the Mayor's office decided to award bonus points to proposals for physical and economic development projects that would expend 30% or more of funds in this area.
-Additionally City of Tulsa departments awarded funds also agreed to expend 30% of funds in the Crutchfield Target Area.
-The percentages listed in the table above represent funded projects that agreed to expend 30% of funds within the Crutchfield target area or will be located exclusively within a target areas.
-The geographic distribution of funds for funded projects involving activities such as homeowner rehabilitation and public services, where the location of services will vary during the year, will be included in the Consolidated Annual Performance and Evaluation Report (CAPER) due in September 2019.
+As a result of this review the Mayor's office chose to focus efforts of expending funds in the Crutchfield target area.
+City of Tulsa departments awarded funds agreed to expend up to 30% of funds in the Crutchfield Target Area.
+The percentages listed in the table above represent funded projects that expect to expend 30% of funds within the Crutchfield target area or will be located exclusively within a target area.
+The geographic distribution of funds for funded projects involving activities such as homeowner rehabilitation and public services, where the location of services will vary during the year, will be included in the Consolidated Annual Performance and Evaluation Report (CAPER) due in September 2019 and 2020.